 Finally, we devote a significant amount of our NJ online gambling coverage to the critical topics of safety and security.

 One of the core advantages of a regulated online gambling environment is that players can take comfort in knowing that a regulator is watching NJ’s online poker and casino games to ensure that everything is on the up-and-up.
 Regulators are also available to help mediate consumer issues or other complaints.
-Systems are in place to prevent unauthorized access by those who aren’t old enough to play or who aren’t located in the state.
-These and other topics are an important piece of the larger puzzle that is the story of NJ’s online gambling industry.
+Additionally, systems are in place to prevent unauthorized access by underage or out of state players.
+These and other topics are an important piece of the larger puzzle of NJ’s online gambling industry.